-In the February 7th issue of the Seattle Times there was an article that shared the results from a study by the Insurance Commissioner that only 11.3% of households in Washington carry earthquake insurance even though Washington is considered the second highest risk in the nation for these events.
+In a February 2018 issue of the Seattle Times, there was an article that shared the results from a study by the Insurance Commissioner that only 11.3% of households in Washington carry earthquake insurance even though Washington is considered the second highest risk in the nation for these events.

 The Cascadian Subduction Zone, which is the fault line located 70 miles off the Pacific Northwest Coastline, spanning from Northern California to Vancouver Island.
 If you haven't heard, the experts are saying we're 75 years overdue for an earthquake they refer to as "The Big One."